A Guide to Qualifying Leads

 Organization-Level Leads

-With the information you have, ask yourself a few questions about an Organization-level lead:
+With the information you have, ask yourself a few questions about a potential Organization-Level lead:

 -